-''' shell> tar zxvf /path/to/mysq1-VERSION-OS.tar.gz shell> ln -s full-path-to-mysq1-VERSION-OS mysq1 '''
+''' shell> tar zxvf /path/to/mysql-VERSION-OS.tar.gz shell> ln -s full-path-to-mysql-VERSION-OS mysql '''

 The tar command creates a directory named mysql-VERSION-OS.
 The ln command makes a symbolic link to that directory.
-This enables you to refer more easily to the installation directory as / usr/local/mysql.
+This enables you to refer more easily to the installation directory as /usr/local/mysql.